redstrate/redstrate.com/content/blog/opening-kaddressbook-addresses-with-kde-marble.md

 - KDE
 ---

 This is probably the most specific use case I'll ever post on this blog :-p I noticed whenever I click an address in [KAddressBook](https://apps.kde.org/kaddressbook/), it opens it in [OpenStreetMap](https://www.openstreetmap.org/) in your web browser by default.
-Huh?
+Huh? <!--more-->

 **Edit:** Recent Plasma versions now have the ability to select KDE Marble as the default maps application, and KAddressBook dropped support for setting the "Show Address" function like as pictured below.
 However, KDE Marble still lacks a way to properly decode addresses, making this functionality useless still.
 I will further update the article once I find a workaround, or I contribute something upstream.